ydahal1/ydahal1/jokes.md

-Dad, can you put my shoes on?
-I don't think they'll fit me.
+I was wondering why the frisbee was getting bigger, then it hit me.

 [
-Fri Oct 31 00:27:54 UTC 2025
+Sat Nov  1 00:30:49 UTC 2025
  ]